zachdrummond/portfolio-update-1/README.md

 Your updated portfolio should contain the following:

-1. Your full name

-2. Links to your GitHub profile & LinkedIn page as well as your email address and phone number

 3. A link to a PDF of your resume

 4. A list of 3-5 projects.
 For each project, make sure you have the following: